-WASHINGTON (AP) — Defense Secretary Leon Panetta says "the political knives" came out when Chuck Hagel faced fellow Republicans on the Senate Armed Services Committee during his confirmation hearing to be Pentagon chief.
+WASHINGTON (AP) — Defense Secretary Leon Panetta said "the political knives" came out when Chuck Hagel faced fellow Republicans on the Senate Armed Services Committee during his confirmation hearing to be Pentagon chief.

 Panetta said he was disappointed that Thursday's eight-hour hearing focused so much on what Hagel, a former Republican senator from Nebraska, had said in the past about Iran, Israel and other matters instead of what he thinks about today's issues, including the war in Afghanistan, the fight against terrorism, and looming automatic budget cuts and their impact on military readiness.

 "We just did not see enough time spent on discussing those issues.
 And in the end, that's what counts," Panetta told NBC's "Meet the Press" in an interview broadcast Sunday.

 "It's pretty obvious that the political knives were out for Chuck Hagel," Panetta said.